Overseven/ALSA-wave-generator/README.md

 ### Descriptions

 - `<samplingRate>`:
-  - any integer value, which support your audio card
+  - any integer value, which supports your audio card

 - `<waveL>` and `<waveR>`
   - `sin`